Eliora-Horst/CS424Project/README.md

 Click [here](https://eliora-horst.github.io/CS424Project/index.html) to play the game.

 ## Development
-We used the game engine core established in the book *Build Your Own 2D Game Engine and Create Great Web Games: Using HTML5, JavaScript, and WebGL*, and built our own objects, core game, and sprite sheets.
+We used the game engine core established in the book *Build Your Own 2D Game Engine and Create Great Web Games: Using HTML5, JavaScript, and WebGL*, and build our own objects, core game, and sprite sheets.

 ## Contributions
 ### [Anna Kroon](https://github.com/noorka)